allenwu2001/ClubNet/README.md

 # ClubNet
 Repo for the ClubNet COS333 Project.
+A three-tiered Flask web-app that facilitates bi-directional communication between current members with alumni members in Princeton's Men's Club Soccer team.

 Ensure that you have flask: